caioaletroca/OpenDKC/README.md

 ## Goal

-The idea is to learn as much as possible about the game development workflow using Unity, producing only one level containing interesting and challenging gameplay elements.
+The idea is to learn as much as possible about the game development workflow using Unity.
+For now I want to keep it secret, but this is not a 1:1 recreation of a existing level, and no "new content" will be added.
+I want to make a short but interesting experience, pushing boundaries that wouldn't be possible on SNES.

 ## Thanks